GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Experiments

-\textbf{Framework and Hardware.} Our Gaussian-Forest is implemented based on 3DGS \cite{3dgs} and PyTorch.
+Our GaussianForest is implemented based on 3DGS \cite{3dgs} and PyTorch.
 All experiments were conducted on a GeForce RTX 3090 GPU, which shares the same CUDA compute capability (8.6) as the RTX A6000 GPU used in 3DGS \cite{3dgs}.
 For fair comparison, we re-executed their code on our machine.